By: Ana Mendieta

 “I want justice and hope that my husband’s death isn’t in vain,” Aguilar, 25, said at a Wednesday’s press conference to announce the lawsuit.

 Her husband, Alejandro, died last year of stomach cancer at the age of 30.
 He had worked at Hexagon Packaging for five years.
-Their 3-year-old son Emmanuel Aguilar, has acute leukemia, which he caught through contact with his father, claims Kupets & DeCaro, P.C., Aguilar’s attorney.
+Their three-year-old son Emmanuel Aguilar, has acute leukemia, which he caught through contact with his father, claims Kupets & DeCaro, P.C., Aguilar’s attorney.

 The Occupational Safety and Health Administration fined Hexagon $5,700 in November 1998 after an inspection found seven violations involving the exposure of employees to unknown levels of morpholine and ammonia hydroxide without respiratory protection.